TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 		- **EXTREME** usage of GT's cleanroom for later bio-engineering recipes.
 			- Probably not gonna try and get MBD2 things to be able to detect if they're in a cleanroom
 		- [Gleba-style spoilage system](https://factorio.com/blog/post/fff-414) for most organic objects
-			- May be a little trickier to pull off - this is probably wading deep into NBT madness
+			- May be quite tricky to pull off - this is probably wading deep into NBT madness.
 				- Items with different NBT data are naturally unstackable with each other (even if they have the same `namespace:item_id`), gonna have to work around this.
 			- Every organic item has a 'freshness' timer that ticks down in real time from the moment that the item is created.
 				- The only way to slow down or stop the freshness timer will be to store them in a Cold Chest or freezer